mr-manoj-dev/pub-sub-to-bigquery/README.md

 # pub-sub-to-bigquery
-Sample application to sync messages from pub sub to bigquery.
+Sample application to sync messages from pub sub to bigquery